P.M. Villines

 About

 P.M.
 Villines is a scholar working on Public Health, Environmental and Occupational Health, Reproductive Medicine and Genetics.
 According to data from OpenAlex, P.M.
-Villines has authored 7 papers receiving a total of 366 indexed citations (citations by other indexed papers that have themselves been cited), including 6 papers in Public Health, Environmental and Occupational Health, 5 papers in Reproductive Medicine and 3 papers in Genetics.
+Villines has authored 7 papers receiving a total of 376 indexed citations (citations by other indexed papers that have themselves been cited), including 6 papers in Public Health, Environmental and Occupational Health, 5 papers in Reproductive Medicine and 3 papers in Genetics.
 Recurrent topics in P.M.
-Villines’s work include Reproductive Biology and Fertility (6 papers), Sperm and Testicular Function (4 papers) and Animal Genetics and Reproduction (3 papers).
+Villines's work include Reproductive Biology and Fertility (6 papers), Sperm and Testicular Function (4 papers) and Animal Genetics and Reproduction (3 papers).
 P.M.
 Villines is often cited by papers focused on Reproductive Biology and Fertility (6 papers), Sperm and Testicular Function (4 papers) and Animal Genetics and Reproduction (3 papers).
 P.M.
-Villines collaborates with scholars based in United States, Canada and South Africa.
+Villines collaborates with scholars based in United States, South Africa and Canada.
 P.M.
 Villines's co-authors include John K. Critser, E.S.
 Critser, Jonathan R.T.
 Lakey, Μ. Bush, L.E.
 McGann, F.W.
-Kleinhans, Carolyn B. Coulam, William L. Gentry and Albert J. Peters and has published in prestigious journals such as Human Reproduction, Biology of Reproduction and Andrology.
+Kleinhans, Carolyn B. Coulam, William L. Gentry and Albert J. Peters and has published in prestigious journals such as Human Reproduction, Biology of Reproduction and Journal of Andrology.

 In The Last Decade